Q: Why do libraries always have to be quiet?

 Q: I'm really nervous about plagiarism.
 Is everything I write going to be considered plagiarism?

-A: Plagiarism is a really important concept for you to understand, but your professors, the Writing Center, the librarians, other Central Penn staff, and even the folks at SMARTHINKING are here to help and support you.
+A: Plagiarism is a really important concept for you to understand, but your professors, the Learning Center, and the librarians are here to help and support you.
 When you're not sure about whether something you've written could be considered plagiarism, just ask!

 Q: Why doesn't the library carry all of the required textbooks?